adi-g15/CS7479/scripts/README.md

 ## Scripts to automate decrypting

 > ### **[DEPRECATED]**
+>
+> Repository ke start page wala README dekho
+>
-> See `code.py` for a single script capable of automating everything, from fetching pdfs from google drive, decrypting, and uploading to google cloud bucket
+> See `decrypt.py` and `code.py` for a single script capable of automating everything, from fetching pdfs from google drive, decrypting, and uploading to google cloud bucket

 This was the original way in which...